Pakistan Confirms New Polio Case As Tally Reaches 46 In 2024

 This is the second polio case reported in Qila Saifullah, where several environmental samples have tested positive for WPV1, said the health ministry, adding that so far, 23 cases have been reported from Balochistan, 12 from the southern Sindh province, nine from the northwestern Khyber Pakhtunkhwa, and one each from the eastern Punjab province and the federal capital Islamabad.

 "Balochistan is the most affected province this year ...
-This high number of cases is indicative of the harm that children suffer from missed vaccination opportunities," said the ministry.
+This high number of cases is indicative of the harm that children suffer from missed vaccination opportunities," said the ministry, Xinhua news agency reported.

 Multiple doses of the oral polio vaccine and completion of the routine vaccination schedule for all children under the age of five are essential to keeping them protected, it added.